 As an employee, you have rights under the law that employers must respect.
-If you believe you have been unfairly dismissed from your job, getting the right legal advice as soon as possible is vital.
+If you believe you have been unfairly or wrongfully dismissed from your job, getting the right legal advice as soon as possible is vital.
 This will allow you to get a clear picture of whether you have grounds for a claim and what compensation you may be entitled to.

 Chris Eastland offers clear advice and practical support to help you secure the best available outcome as quickly and simply as possible.
 We aim to be completely transparent about our pricing, so you can be confident our fees are fair and you are getting good value for money.

 Chris has many years of experience, so has almost certainly dealt with similar situations to the one you are facing many times.
 He will explore all the options available to you, helping you determine a course of action that fits your circumstances and personal priorities.

 We know that value for money and overall costs really matter when pursuing an employment claim, so will provide you with a range of costs estimates and keep you updated on costs at all times.
 This way, you can be confident we are handling matters for you in a cost effective and efficient way.

 If you decide to make an employment tribunal claim, we can offer strong experience in handling Employment Tribunal proceedings and appeals.
 Chris Eastland can provide the robust arguments, skilled judgment and lateral thinking need to prepare your case and achieve the best available outcome.

 Whether you wish to settle a claim or fight it at tribunal we will advise you on the best strategy for you and any additional fees involved.

 Our fees for bringing claims for unfair and wrongful dismissal are broadly based on three bands (see below), which we will be happy to discuss with you.
 We charge based on time spent at an hourly rate.
 Chris Eastland’s hourly rate is £230 plus VAT of 20% = £276